biki08089/Amazon-clone-Bikash/README.md

 # Amazon-clone-Bikash
 I have cloned amazon website using HTML5,CSS3,JavaScript .
-This is frontend project.<br>
+This is my frontend project.<br>

 <h3>This how it looks on desktop.For other devices i have made this website responsive</h3>